House of Names

 Many of you will have read The Reluctant Fundamentalist (or seen the film), an earlier work of the author.
 In Exit West, he brings a really interesting take on the refugee experience, writing with a mix of stark reality and a touch of magical realism which you don’t expect in books dealing with displacement and incredible hardship.

-You don’t know the identity of the city about which he … Read more »
+You don’t know the identity of the city about … Read more »

 Between a Wolf and a Dog